 Scotland has the climate recovery ambition, but with challenging 2030 targets to reach to address both the climate and nature emergency, now it is time to deliver.

-In the midst of this ‘decade of delivery’, join Holyrood for our annual Climate Emergency Summit.
+In the midst of this ‘decade of delivery’, delegates joined Holyrood for our annual Climate Emergency Summit.

-The event will showcase examples of best practice from across Scotland and its public sector to demonstrate how we can translate climate targets into climate action.
+The event showcased examples of best practice from across Scotland and its public sector, demonstrating how we can translate climate targets into climate action.

-- Day one will look at how we can reach net-zero within the most challenging sectors in Scotland including: housing; transport; energy and buildings; and agriculture.
+- Day one looked at how we can reach net-zero within the most challenging sectors in Scotland including: housing; transport; energy and buildings; and agriculture.

-- Day two will explore the ambitious targets and action being taken to address nature in the climate emergency crisis, and develop Scotland’s green finance and the circular economy.
+- Day two explored the ambitious targets and action being taken to address nature in the climate emergency crisis, and develop Scotland’s green finance and the circular economy.

-- Discuss what progress Scotland is making relative to its ambition on both the climate and nature crises; identify policy and delivery gaps; and outline what can be done to accelerate the transition in these areas
+- Discussed what progress Scotland is making relative to its ambition on both the climate and nature crises; identified policy and delivery gaps; and outlined what can be done to accelerate the transition in these areas

-- Explore how Scotland’s public sector can move from developing net-zero strategies to delivering them
+- Explored how Scotland’s public sector can move from developing net-zero strategies to delivering them

-- Outline sectoral pathways to 2030 and beyond
+- Outlined sectoral pathways to 2030 and beyond

-- Make the explicit link between the climate and nature crises, recognising that we cannot solve the climate crisis without also tackling the crisis in nature
+- Made the explicit link between the climate and nature crises, recognising that we cannot solve the climate crisis without also tackling the crisis in nature

-- Highlight Scotland’s role on the world stage as a global climate leader and exemplar of net-zero ambition, innovation and thought-leadership
+- Highlighted Scotland’s role on the world stage as a global climate leader and exemplar of net-zero ambition, innovation and thought-leadership

-- Spotlight climate resilience and adaptation – not just mitigation.
+- Shone a spotlight on climate resilience and adaptation, not just mitigation.